tpbilton/GUSMap/README.md

 ### Data Format:

-The format of the data required are:
+The key data required to use this package are:

-- Genon Matrix: Rows are the individuals and columns are the SNPs.
-Entries of the matrix must be an integer value between 0 and 2 corresponding to the number of reference alleles called and NA for missing genotypes.
+- Matrix of allele counts for the reference allele.
+The rows are the individuals and columns are the SNPs.
+Entries must be a positive integer value.
-- Depth Matrix: Rows are the individuals and columns are the SNPs.
+- Matrix of allele counts for the alternate allele.
+The rows are the individuals and columns are the SNPs.
 Entries must be a positive integer value.
-- Config Vector: This vector gives the segregation type for each SNP and the length of the vector must each the number of SNPs.
-Enteries are 1 for both-informative SNP, 2 for paternal-informative SNP, 3 for maternal-informative SNP and 4 for a uniformative SNP.
+- Config Vector: This vector gives the segregation type for each SNP and the length of the vector must equal the number of SNPs.
+Enteries are 1 for both-informative SNP (ABxAB), 2 for paternal-informative SNP (ABxAA), 2 for paternal-informative SNP (ABxBB), 4 for a maternal-informative SNP (AAxAB), and 5 for a maternal-informative SNP (BBxAB).

 ### References:

 Bilton, T.P., Schofield, M.R., Black, M.A., Chagne D., Wilcox P., Dodds K.G.
 (2017).
-Comstructing accurate genetic maps using low coverage sequencing data in multiparental outcrossed populations.
+Accounting for errors in low coverage sequencing data when constructing genetic maps using multiparental outcrossed populations.
 Unpublished manuscript.